 DraftKings DFS Starting Pitchers

-In this article, I will be providing you with my daily fantasy baseball lineup picks for FanDuel on 5/15/2019.
-These picks will range from some of the elite players to mid-priced options and value plays.
+In this article, I will be providing you with my daily fantasy baseball lineup picks for DraftKings on 6/14/19.
+The lineup picks will range from some of the elite players to mid-priced options and value plays.

 FanDuel DFS Pitchers